Search

 Environmental contributor Lawrence Gunther tells us how we should be moving away from fossil fuels into and shifting towards clean energy.
 From the November 23, 2021 episode.

 There were 14 reported right whale deaths along Canada’s east coast this past summer.
 Lawrence Gunther of Blue Fish Radio tells us more about this growing problem that affects both whales and humans.
-Our Ottawa colleague Karen Magee tells us about an organization that offers pro bono legal services to persons with disabilities.
-We speak to the author of a provincial government report that says Ontarians are living longer.
-Dr. Joshua Tepper is the CEO of Health Quality Ontario.
-And, ...
+From the October 24, 2017 episode.

 In the first hour of the show: Getty Stewart from Love Food Hate Waste discusses Food Waste Action Week (14:42), Lawrence Gunther dives into the issue surrounding the shrinking Antarctic ice cover (25:20), and Elizabeth Mohler previews the International Delight Canada coffee takeover at Hale Coffee (39:18).